Homepage

 All Sky Camera OEMYYYYAllSkyEye

-and I am integrating the lot into Node-Red which is a gui-based javascript (node.js) event processing engine with a very nice dashboard and editable nodes as event handlers.
+and these are now all integrated into Node-Red which is a gui-based javascript (node.js) event processing engine with a very nice dashboard and editable nodes as event handlers.

-The ASCOM driver for observing conditions and safety are actually implemented in Node-Red .
-Later additions will be calls out to Amazon web services for data processing and analytics.
+The ASCOM driver for observing conditions and safety are implemented in Node-Red flows , which just shows its flexibility in providing http-bsed REST flows.
+Later additions will be things like calls out to Amazon web services for real time data processing, event checking, AI weather sensing and analytics.

 If you are interested in the code and its all on Github but needs a tidy-up, then drop me a line to discuss